 The 3D world I created in six scenes inside of Mozilla Hub is a Simulacrum, something that comes from the simulation of an imagined real.
 Narcissus’ Lair is a flawed environment due to being created from a child’s imagination.
 Colours and visual elements were chosen that refer to a playful and graphically simple world of video games, presented in an immersive yet lo-fi digital archive.
 Narcissus is a ghost-archive, a spectre that tries to decode the complexity of human relations in the capitalistic world.
 Where would love be then?
 That is Suely Rolnik’s question, and it is presented in Narcissus’ Lair as something that has been distorted by the colonial capitalist unconscious.

-From here we can approach the colonial journey that exists in the stories of The Wonderful Heartfelt Sentiment, where I fictionalise historical aspects of colonialism, the material relations that extract the subjective experience, turning capitalism into “capitalistic” (capital+mystic), a term used to express the immense emotional and mystical charge that capitalism holds today.
+From here we can approach the colonial journey that exists in the stories of The Wonderful Heartfelt Sentiment, where I fictionalise historical aspects of colonialism, the material relations that extract the subjective experience, turning capitalism into the “capitalistic” (capital+mystic), a term I use to express the immense emotional and mystical charge that capitalism holds today.

 The colonial aspect contained in the story of Narcissus is in the interrelation between consumer products and the emotional structure of the father and mother celibate machines.
-Sugar and as well as coffee are products that were largely exported from the Caribbean colonies.
-Coffee Father, Sugar Mother, are archetypes in the emotional game of early colonial capitalism that extends through the temporal weft of a history of the economy of affections.
+Sugar and coffee are products that were largely exported from the Caribbean colonies.
+Coffee Father and Sugar Mother are archetypes in the emotional game of early colonial capitalism that extends through the temporal weft of a history of the economy of affections.

 The sound experience of The Wonderful Heartfelt Sentiment is the biggest part of the project, creating a poetic experience inside the 3D world of Narcissus through an atmosphere of healing sound.
 Healing sound is connected to frequencies, which in several spiritual and religious fronts are connected to angelic sounds, mourners, and psychic catharsis of memories.
-In the context of the project my intention was to create a sound that could be connected to the healing of repressed feelings in a society that does not give time to mourn the viral pandemic or even believes digitalisation to be pleasant, aligned with the cooling of the emotional system through the mystical novelties of cognitive capitalism.
+My intention was to create a sound that could be connected to the healing of repressed feelings in a society that does not give time to mourn the viral pandemic or even believes digitalisation to be pleasant, aligned with the cooling of the emotional system through the mystical novelties of cognitive capitalism.

 The sacred geometry presents itself in the polygons present in all 3D design, which explains the mystical fascination of the interdimensional worlds of virtual reality environments.
 The same architectural consecrations of churches and temples immemorial gain a new layer of understanding when under the aegis of contemporary technology.
 Polyhedra, triangles, octagons, all this ancestral information is recalculated to create a new narrative of reality, a hybrid reality.